 Every step has editable, live samples available to play with so you can see what the intermediate stages should look like.
 You will learn the basics of using the

 <canvas> element to implement fundamental game mechanics like rendering and moving images, collision detection, control mechanisms, and winning and losing states.

-Note: If you are interested in learning about 2D web game development using a game library, consult this series' counterpart, 2D breakout game using Phaser.
+Nota: If you are interested in learning about 2D web game development using a game library, consult this series' counterpart, 2D breakout game using Phaser (en-US).

 Nota: This series of articles can be used as material for hands-on game development workshops.
 You can also make use of the Gamedev Canvas Content Kit based on this tutorial if you want to give a talk about game development in general.